-Plantar fasciitis relief socks are not a curative measure, but they can provide aid and relief throughout your day.
+Plantar fasciitis socks are not a curative measure, but they can provide aid and relief throughout your day.
 By applying firm compression to the arch of your foot, the sock acts as a support system to the fascia ligament, giving it a light stretch when you're off your feet and lessening the pain when you get back on them.

 The compression can also help relieve inflammation, energize your feet, and reduce swelling.
 All together, firm compression can help to relieve pain and speed up the potential for healing.

-Consider wearing plantar fasciitis relief socks during the times you suspect your plantar fasciitis is most likely to be triggered.
+Consider wearing plantar fasciitis socks during the times you suspect your plantar fasciitis is most likely to be triggered.
 For most people, plantar fasciitis flares up first thing in the morning.
 This happens because your plantar fascia has been resting in a shortened position while you sleep, but then quickly jerks into a deeper stretch when you take your first steps.
-Wearing your relief socks at night or putting them on and doing some stretches before you get out of bed can help alleviate this morning pain.
+Wearing specially designed socks for plantar fascia at night or putting them on and doing some stretches before you get out of bed can help alleviate this morning pain.

-Plantar fasciitis can typically occur when standing for long periods of time or after a period of sitting, so plantar fasciitis relief socks are great for everyday wear, especially when coupled with the right shoe to provide good support.
+Plantar fasciitis can typically occur when standing for long periods of time or after a period of sitting, so plantar fasciitis socks are great for everyday wear, especially when coupled with the right shoe to provide good support.

 Basically, the more you wear compression socks for plantar fasciitis or arch support socks for plantar fasciitis, the better chance you have of feeling that sweet relief morning, day, or night.

 Benefits of Sockwell Plantar Fasciitis Socks

-Plantar fasciitis relief socks may sound like they only come in black, white, and nude, but with Sockwell’s commitment to helping everyone Feel Better In Style, you can experience feeling better while looking great in stylish plantar fasciitis socks.
+Plantar fasciitis compression socks may sound like they only come in black, white, and nude, but with Sockwell’s commitment to helping everyone Feel Better in Style, you can experience feeling better while looking great in stylish plantar fasciitis socks.
 We pride ourselves on making the best compression socks for plantar fasciitis.

 Features of plantar fasciitis socks made by Sockwell include: